ansys/pydpf-post/docs/source/api/result_object.rst

 **********

 The :class:`Result <ansys.dpf.post.result_object.Result>` class provides access
 to different types of result data.
-See the example below for access to displacements, stresses and elastic strains.
+This code shows how to access result data for displacements, stresses and elastic strains:

 .. code:: python